awsdocs/aws-cdk-guide/v2/home.md

 Welcome to the *AWS Cloud Development Kit \(AWS CDK\) Developer Guide*\.
 This document provides information about the AWS CDK, a framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation\.

 **Note**
 The CDK has been released in two major versions, v1 and v2\.
 This is the Developer Guide for AWS CDK v2\.
-CDK v1 entered maintenance on June 1, 2022\.
+The older, CDK v1 entered maintenance on June 1, 2022\.

 The AWS CDK lets you build reliable, scalable, cost\-effective applications in the cloud with the considerable expressive power of a programming language\.
 This approach yields many benefits, including:
 + Build with high\-level constructs that automatically provide sensible, secure defaults for your AWS resources, defining more infrastructure with less code\.